-If we dissolve in accordance with the partnership agreement, we will sell or otherwise dispose of our assets in a process called liquidation.
-We will first apply the proceeds of liquidation to the payment of our creditors.
-We will distribute any remaining proceeds to our unitholders, in accordance with their capital account balances, as adjusted to reflect any gain or loss upon the sale or other disposition of our assets in liquidation.
+If the Partnership dissolves in accordance with the Crestwood Partnership Agreement, the Partnership will sell or otherwise dispose of its assets in a process called liquidation.
+The Partnership will first apply the proceeds of liquidation to the payment of its creditors.
+The Partnership will distribute any remaining proceeds to its limited partners, in accordance with their capital account balances, as adjusted to reflect any gain or loss upon the sale or other disposition of the Partnership's assets in liquidation.